Greenstand/treetracker-decisions/0018-wallet-admin-client-decisions(a).md

 ## Decision Outcome

 Start developing.
 We have a potential team and team lead for the development of this project.
+* **Option #1** Make this a 'free standing' wallet admin panel application with its own design and a separate repro

 ## Pros and Cons of the Options <!-- optional -->